akavalar/SSAS-on-a-shoestring/README.md

     return process
 ```

-3. Use ADOMD.NET assembly to query the restored database and write the results to a Pandas dataframe.
+Step 3: Use ADOMD.NET assembly to query the restored database and write the results to a Pandas dataframe.
 ```
 def runQuery(query,port,flag):
     #ADOMD assembly